carstecEtecEuroAlbino/carstec/README.md

 - [ ] Exclusão dos carros no módulo do administrador.
 - [ ] Alteracao do cliente no modulo cliente.
 - [ ] Alteracao do cliente no modulo administrador.
-- [ ] Exclusao do cliente no modulo administrador .
+- [ ] Exclusao do cliente no modulo administrador.
+- [ ] Entrada do administrador.